tonyscottpage/site/_posts/2015-03-22-freeing-us.markdown

 Our earlier Jot (<a href="http://pageconsulting.co.uk/2014/12/23/boundaries3.html"; target="_blank">How We Can Evolve</a>) reported on two ways leaders take us forwards: "circles of safety" and "bias towards giving".
 And this latest exploration has reconfirmed that total transparency is not desirable because we also need freedom and privacy, respect and empathy.

-We can conclude that while good fences still make good neighbours, a good fence is something different today: still a boundary marker, but generally more "see-through", and how much remains to be agreed in each case, with each person, and in each moment?
+We can conclude that while good fences still make good neighbours, a good fence is something different today: still a boundary marker, but generally more "see-through", and with much to be negotiated in each case, with each person, and in each moment?

-This might merit further exploration in a later Jot... but until then let's look at how our fences are working: how open, and where does out need for privacy kick in?
+This topic might merit further exploration in a later Jot... but until then let's lpay attention to how our fences are working: how open are they, and where does our need for begin to privacy kick in?
 __________________

 <b>Notes</b>